-- (d) Hearing.
-The following rules apply to court hearings in a paternity matter: - (1) The mother of the child and the alleged father(s) may be compelled to testify at the hearing. - (2) Testimony of a health care provider concerning the medical circumstances of the pregnancy and the condition and characteristics of the child upon birth is not privileged; however the Court may limit the distribution of medical documents to physical viewing only, upon request of the patient.
+(d) Hearing.
+The following rules apply to court hearings in a parentage matter:

+(1) The mother of the child and the alleged parent(s) may be compelled to testify at the hearing.

+(2) Testimony of a health care provider concerning the medical circumstances of the pregnancy and the condition and characteristics of the child upon birth is not privileged; however the Court may limit the distribution of medical documents to physical viewing only, upon request of the patient.

-- (3) The hearing shall be conducted by the judge with no jury. - (4) All hearings shall be closed in accordance with LCL 11.05.045. - (e) Evidence.
-The Court may consider the following types of evidence in paternity cases: - (1) Evidence as to the results of genetic testing; - (2) Evidence of sexual intercourse between the mother and an alleged father(s) at any possible time of conception; - (3) An expert's opinion concerning the statistical probability of an alleged father's paternity, based upon the duration of the mother's pregnancy; in the absence of competent evidence to the contrary, the conception of a child is presumed to have occurred within a span of time extending from 240 days to 300 days before the date of its birth; - (4) Medical or anthropological evidence relating to an alleged father's paternity of the child; - (5) Cultural evidence and/or a reputation in the community as to paternity; - (6) A finding of parentage by the Lummi Enrollment Office; or - (7) Any other reliable evidence which is relevant to the issue of paternity of the child.
+(3) The hearing shall be conducted by the judge with no jury.

+(4) All hearings shall be closed in accordance with LCL 11.05.045.

+(e) Evidence.
+The Court may consider the following types of evidence in parentage cases:

+(1) Evidence as to the results of genetic testing;

+(2) Evidence of sexual intercourse between

+the mother and an alleged parent(s) at any possible time of conception;

+(3) An expert's opinion concerning the statistical probability of an alleged parent's parentage, based upon the duration of the mother's pregnancy; in the absence of competent evidence to the contrary, the conception of a child is presumed to have occurred within a span of time extending from 240 days to 300 days before the date of its birth;

+(4) Medical or anthropological evidence relating to an alleged parent's parentage of the child;

+(5) Cultural evidence and/or a reputation in the community as to parentage;

+(6) A finding of parentage by the Lummi Enrollment Office; or

+(7) Any other reliable evidence which is relevant to the issue of parentage of the child.

-(f) Default Judgment of Paternity.
+(f) Default Judgment of Parentage.

 (1) The Court may enter a default judgment against a party who fails to timely answer a petition in accordance with this Chapter.
-At the time of entry of the default judgment, the Court must determine that there is evidence under (e) of this section that supports the paternity of the alleged father.
-A default judgment declaring a person to be the father of a child may be reopened upon motion for good cause shown, and upon such terms and conditions as the Court determines are just, within 91 days of the default judgment.
+At the time of entry of the default judgment, the Court must determine that there is evidence under (e) of this section that supports a finding of parentage.
+A default judgment declaring a person to be the parent of a child may be reopened upon motion for good cause shown, and upon such terms and conditions as the Court determines are just, within 91 days of the default judgment.